Olympic runner Thijs Nijhuis is dominating the road running scene in Denmark. Read and learn from his personal training tips and routines.

 Just before that, he had won the nationals over 1500 metres, and within the following year he also went on to claim the championship over the marathon and finally the 10 km distance at the Royal Run in Copenhagen.

-Denmark’s currently most stabile and versatile road runner is an experienced runner over middle and long distances alike.
+One of Denmark’s most stabile and versatile road runner is an experienced runner over middle and long distances alike.
 He is not only an excellent long-distance runner, he is fast, too!